colorfulnotion/polkadot-wiki/docs/general/dune-analytics/polkadot-dashboards/polkadot-dashboards-overview.md

 ---
-id: polkadot-dashboards
+id: polkadot-dashboards-overview
-title: Polkadot Dashboards
+title: Polkadot Dashboards Overview
-sidebar_label: Polkadot Dashboards
+sidebar_label: Overview
 description:
   Polkadot is a flagship project by Web3 Foundation, designed to enable a completely decentralized web where users are in control.
 It is a sharded multichain network, meaning it can process many transactions on several chains in parallel, improving scalability.
 keywords: [polkadot, dashboard, dune, governance, staking, NFT]
-slug: ../polkadot-dashboards
+slug: ../polkadot-dashboards-overview
 ---

-# Polkadot Dashboards
+# Polkadot Dashboards Overview

 ## Overview